Timugo/BarberApp/README.md

+# THIS APP IS BUILD WITH IONIC FRAMEWORK
 - This app use Angular.js
 - This app use Capcitor compile to Works with Android, IOS, PWA and Electron deployments